pardeike/Achtung2/TESTING.md

 The frame case repeats that contract with a spawned wooden wall frame and `ConstructDeliverResourcesToFrames`, proving that the fix covers the next construction phase rather than only blueprint subclasses.

+The ordinary Thing case uses a spawned steel item with `HaulGeneral`.
+It must retain the exact item reference while preserving the legitimate default material score of zero, covering non-construction targets and default-valued serialized metadata.

 Run this contract only in a paused singleplayer game.
 An installed but inactive Multiplayer mod is allowed and exercises the compatibility fallback; a hosted